iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/README.md

 ## Bugs/Issues

-Please feel free to create issues for bugs and general issues you come across whilst using this or any other Intel® related IoT JumpWay issues.
-You may also use the issues area to ask for general help whilst using the IoT JumpWay in your IoT projects.
+Please feel free to create issues for bugs and general issues you come across whilst using this or any other IoT JumpWay Microsoft repo issues: [IoT-JumpWay-Microsoft-Examples Github Issues](https://github.com/iotJumpway/IoT-JumpWay-Microsoft-Examples/issues "IoT-JumpWay-Microsoft-Examples Github Issues")

 ## Contributors